-My wife and I had previously lived out West, so we knew the mountains would be a special place to launch our efforts.
-Within a short period of time, we found ourselves in Wyoming looking for an ideal location for City Kids.
-Just landing at the airport and getting off the plane was a breathless experience.
+After gaining support from a few key partners, Luskey began looking for a special place to launch City Kids.
+Within a short period of time, he found himself in Jackson Hole, Wyoming looking for the perfect location for camp.
+“Just landing at the airport and getting off the plane was a breathless experience.
 I literally was at the foot of the snow-capped, awe inspiring Grand Teton Mountain Range.
-Not a cloud in the sky, I was hit by the cool, crisp mountain air that was devoid of Washington D.C’s congestion, honking horns and tall buildings.
+Not a cloud in the sky, I was hit by the cool, crisp mountain air that was devoid of Washington D.C.’s congestion, honking horns and tall buildings,” reflected Luskey.

-I then set off on my quest to find the most special place.
-I soon discovered Broken Arrow Ranch, which was nestled in between the Hoback River and the Grand Teton National Forest, seventeen miles south of Jackson, Wyoming.
-Soaring through the deep blue sky, I saw large hawks whose screeches echoed off the mountains; I smelled the scent of fresh pine trees; and I heard the swooshing of the river against the jagged rocks that sliced through the water’s strong current.
+On this trip, Luskey discovered Broken Arrow Ranch, nestled between the Hoback River and the Grand Teton National Forest.
+“Soaring through the deep blue sky, I saw large hawks whose screeches echoed off the mountains; I smelled the scent of fresh pine trees; and I heard the swooshing of the river against the jagged rocks that sliced through the water’s strong current.
 I was among the otters, ospreys, bald eagles, muskrats and elk that grazed in the plains.
 I felt one with nature.
-It was a transformative experience.
+It was a transformative experience,” said Luskey.

 And for the last 25 years Broken Arrow has been the home away from home for City Kids Wilderness Project.
 “At Broken Arrow Ranch they are immersed in the tranquility of the great outdoors,” said Luskey.
 While in Jackson, kids are exposed to everything from kayaking, camping and rock climbing to spotting wildlife, swimming or just relaxing in a hammock.
 This serene and private setting allows the kids to take personal risks and engage in self-exploration – all in a safe, protected wilderness surrounding that is dramatically different from their familiar urban environment of DC.